sfernana/FCCDIRAC/README.md

 job.append(simulation)
 job.append(reconstruction)

-print job.submit(ILC,mode='local')
+print job.submit(ILC,mode='wms')

 ```

+You can set the number of events like this :

+	simulation.numberOfEvents = 500

+Setting the number of events of the first application set it also for all the others.

 The application's dependancy is done using conjointly :

-	application.setOutputFile()
+	simulation.setOutputFile("output_ecalSim_e50GeV_1events.root")

 and

-	application.getInputFromApp()
+	reconstruction.getInputFromApp(simulation)

-It is not possible to specify list for these methods but Fcc applications can already manage it in the case
+It is not possible to specify list for these methods then dependancy with many input/output files does not work the moment we wrote this tutorial.
-if list would be accepted later.

-If you did not specify the output file like this :

-	simulation.setOutputFile("sim_particleType_energy_bfield_eta_i.root")
+Nevertheless, we implemented FCC applications in such a way that FCC applications can have dependancies with many input/output files (in the case where the signature of these methods could be modified).

+Notice that we set the parameter **read** to True in the 2nd application.

+Because this application is reading ouput of the previous application, setting this parameter give this file as input to **FCCDataSvc**.

+If you set the parameter **read** to True without getting output of the previous application, it will give input data to **FCCDataSvc** if there are.

+Output files are renamed by default in pre-pending the ID of the job, the application's name, application's version and the application's step.

-It will be generated automatically and these are the files of the output sandbox :
+Here is an exerpt of the output sandbox of a job running the third example :

 	FccSw_v0.8.1_Step_1.log
 	FccSw_v0.8.1_Step_2.log
-	JobID_ID_FccSw_v0.8.1_Step_1.root
-	JobID_ID_FccSw_v0.8.1_Step_2.root

-Setting the number of events of the first application set it also for all the others.

-Notice that we set the parameter **read** to True in the 2nd application.

-Because this application is reading ouput of the previous application, setting this parameter give this file as input to **FCCDataSvc**.

-If you set the parameter **read** to true without getting output of the previous application, it will give input data to **FCCDataSvc** if there are.
+	JobID_0_FccSw_v0.8.1_2_output_ecalReco_noNoise_test.root
+	JobID_0_FccSw_v0.8.1_Step_1_output_ecalSim_e50GeV_1events.root
+	...

 In these examples, FCCSW installation is located at **/build/&lt;YOUR_USERNAME&gt;/FCC**.

 Change it to make it point to your local FCCSW location.

-You can also use FCCSW installation of CVMFS (this is the path you have to give for fccSwPath):
+You can also use FCCSW installation of CVMFS (this is the fccSwPath):

 	/cvmfs/fcc.cern.ch/sw/0.8.1/fccsw/0.8.1/x86_64-slc6-gcc62-opt

 However, this tutorial was written during **v0.8.1** release.

-And some folders like **Detector** and **Generation** are missing, so configuration files examples coming from FCCSW requesting files of these folders will make FCCSW crash.
+And some folders like **Detector** and **Generation** are missing in this release, so some examples requesting these folders will not run.

 You will see a warning message before the submission saying that :

 	WARN: Sandboxing : The folder 'Detector' does not exist, it is not present in the FCCSW installation
 	WARN: Then you should have added it manually to the input sandbox !

-Please, read the log before confirming the submission to be sure that you miss nothing.
+Please, read the log before confirming the submission to be sure that everything is ok !

 In this case you have to upload the missing folder **Detector** into the input sandbox like this :

 	job.setInputSandbox('/build/<YOUR_USERNAME>/FCC/FCCSW/Detector')

-We provided you a ready-to-use example here [fcc_user_submit.py](https://github.com/sfernana/FCCDIRAC/blob/fcc_apps_inside_ilc/fcc_user_submit.py).

-You should get a display similar to this one :
+If you run 2 FccAnalysis applications followed by one FccSw application, you should get a display similar to this one :

 ![IMAGE NOT AVAILABLE](tutorial_images/diracsub.png "submission confirmation")

 Notice that these examples are submitting to the grid, you can also submit to your local machine by changing the mode like this :